 Filmmakers of selected films should note that screening links might be made available to members of the festival marketing team and local film critics as deemed necessary and or appropriate ahead of the public screening.
 The CIFF respects the filmmakers' copyrights and will make every effort to protect the film from piracy.

-As of May 2018 the CIFF acknowledged the EU's General Data Protection Regulation law and will continue to respect our filmmakers and their privacy.
+Filmmakers of selected films should note that screening links might be made available to members of the festival and marketing team as necessary ahead of the public screening.
+The CIFF respects the filmmakers' copyrights and will make every effort to protect the film from piracy.
+The CIFF abides by the European Privacy Act of 2018.
+As of May 2018 the CIFF acknowledged the EU's General Data Protection Regulation (GDPR) law and will continue to respect our filmmakers and their privacy.
 We do not share or sell any personal data or information.

 By submitting a film to the festival the filmmaker/producer assumes sole responsibility of the acting and authorized agent and that exhibition of the film will not violate or infringe on any rights including but not limited to the images, music and content.

 ▪ Submission of a film constitutes an understanding of the guidelines and requirements of the festival.
 Please note that films that are submitted that do not comply with the stated guidelines will be disqualified.
 In the event of a disagreement concerning the rules and regulations regarding submission the festival's interpretation will take precedent.